Steps of the eviction process in Indiana:

 For drug-related evictions, tenants must be served with a copy of the summons and complaint within 20 days of the date the complaint was filed.

-For evictions related to prostitution, the summons and complaint must be served at least 5 days before the hearing.
+For evictions related to prostitution, the summons and complaint must be served at least five days before the hearing.

-- Mailing a copy via registered or certified mail to the tenant’s residence, business, or employer
+- Mailing a copy via registered or certified mail with a written acknowledgement of receipt to the tenant’s residence, business, or place of employment; or

-If a copy of the summons and complaint is left at the tenant’s residence, a copy must also be mailed to the tenant via first class mail.
+- Leaving a copy at the tenant’s residence and a copy must be mailed via first class mail.

 The reason for the eviction determines how quickly the eviction hearing will be held.

-For ejectments and/or small claims evictions, the hearing must be held at least 5 days after the tenant is served with the affidavit.
+- For ejectments and/or small claims evictions, the hearing must be held at least five days after the tenant is served with the affidavit.

-For evictions due to waste, an emergency hearing must be held within 3 days of the date the complaint was filed.
+- For evictions due to waste, an emergency hearing must be held within three days of the date the complaint was filed.

 Indiana state law doesn’t specify how quickly eviction hearings must be held for other eviction types, and when the hearing is held the depends on the trial court’s hearing schedule.